yiphei/yif-AI/boolean_neural_net/README.md

 # Boolean neural net

 The **Boolean Neural Net** (BNN) is a new architecture that consists of a novel forward pass and backward pass.
-More precisely, the forward pass is a weighted boolean conjuction of the input, and the backward pass uses a discrete optimizer (i.e. no gradient descent).
+More precisely, the forward pass is a weighted boolean conjunction of the input, and the backward pass uses a discrete optimizer (i.e. no gradient descent).
 So the 'neural net' suffix is a bit of a misnomer since the only major element BNN retains from canonical neural nets is the net shape.
 Perhaps Boolean Neural Circuit is more adequate.

 ## Motivation
 I wanted to investigate how a model could become a more rigorous reasoner.
-Part of the reason for human's ability to do so is symbolic reasoning (this is sometimes also referred as System 2 thinking).
+Part of the reason for human's ability to do so is symbolic reasoning (this is sometimes also referred to as System 2 thinking).
 Now, I will refrain from opining on the actual symbolic representation in human brains (I actually dont think it's discrete), but I think it's fair to say that even in a continuous space, these symbols tend to be relatively stable.
 Thus, it became obvious that restricting the data domain of the hidden layers' outputs to just discrete values would be an interesting direction to experiment with.

 ## Architecture
-For this implementation, I placed more restrictions beyond those dictated by the original motivation in order to make this a more lightweight and quicker experiment.
+For this implementation, I placed more restrictions beyond those dictated by the original motivation to make this a more lightweight and quicker experiment.
 In addition to the hidden layers, both the input and output layers are also discrete, and the discrete values are bits.
 The output of the model is a single bit.
 Each layer consists of a free parameter $W$, which also consists of bits.

 ### Feed forward

-Instead of the traditional feedforward algorithm, which is a weighted sum passed through a non-linear activation function, BNN uses a weighted boolean conjuction.
+Instead of the traditional feedforward algorithm, which is a weighted sum passed through a non-linear activation function, BNN uses a weighted boolean conjunction.
 Namely, for a single neuron, given an input $X \in \\{1,0\\}^N$ and weights $W \in \\{1,0\\}^{2N}$, we first construct the expanded input

 $$ \tilde{X} = X \frown \neg{X} \quad \text{where} \frown \text{represents vector concatenation}$$